 - It’s schools having hair policies that rule against the natural form of black girls hair.

 - It’s the unquestioned honouring of the European knowledge base, whilst being suspicious of African perspectives and knowledge.

-- It’s tolerating black people suffering.
-For example, it is not being angry at the fact that black folk are using buckets as toilets but the City of Cape Town is not making this a priority issue.
-It is being unmoved by the fact that our black folk are living under threat, in what can only be described as war-zones, yet the police per capita is much higher in leafy suburbs than in the areas where crime is really happening.
+- It’s tolerating black people's suffering.
+For example, it is not being angry at the fact that black people are using buckets as toilets but the City of Cape Town is not making this a priority issue.
+It is being unmoved by the fact that many people of colour are living under threat, in what can only be described as war-zones, yet the police per capita is much higher in leafy suburbs than in the areas where crime is really happening.

 - If a black person does something wrong it is more likely that it is attributed to her race, and if a white person errs it is attributed to her individual actions.

 - If a white person has much success or authority it is seen as hard work and skill, but a black person’s position is attributed to affirmative action.

 These are just some examples, but once you start becoming aware of The Big White Lie you can’t help but notice the many ways our society is arranged around this falsehood.